skyvue-satellite-tracking/.github/README.md

 ## Project Purpose

-skyVue is being designed to become a intuitive and accessible satellite tracking web application, that requires net zero prior knowledge on the subject, at the same time being a complete collection of tools which unfolds gradually as the user's explorer the interface.
-Also, it is a hub for finding sellected content for learning about satellite tracking.
+skyVue is being designed to become a intuitive and accessible satellite tracking web application, that requires zero prior knowledge on the subject.
+At the same time, it is going to offer a complete suit of tools which unfold gradually as the users explore its options.

+ Moreover, it serves as a central hub for curated educational content on satellite tracking.

-When the project is refined enough, I intend to release a more generall template for creating tracking systems with graphical interfaces.
+ Once refined, I plan to release a generalized template for creating tracking systems with graphical interfaces.

 ## Front-end <a href="https://skyvue.space">![website](https://img.shields.io/badge/https://skyvue.space-blue)</a>